July 27, 2015 by SN

 - Reading and writing are skills learners need across the board in all subjects.

 There are many more resources on the internet you can find and print or you can make up your own.
+Teaching your kids core computer skills will enable them to use online learning software.
 Other things you can do are:

 - Visit the library for story time